-While in Oromia foreign-owned agribusinesses have been targeted by protestors who perceived them as encroaching on the traditional rights of local smallholder farmers.
+While in other parts of Oromia, foreign-owned agribusinesses have been targeted by protestors who perceived them as encroaching on the traditional rights of local smallholder farmers.

 This creates a challenge for any investors wanting to establish a social license to operate in areas where clearly defined land rights have not been the norm or customary land rights have been overridden.
 Particularly given the Federal Government of Ethiopia is already facing domestic opposition to its expansive reform agenda.

 Many of these issues are not unique to Ethiopia.
 Globally, there is need to improve the sustainability of agricultural production systems in the face of climate change and environmental degradation.
 There is also a corresponding increase in consumer demand for agribusinesses to prove their social and environmental credentials.